sandy366/LearnAI-KnowledgeMiningBootcamp/README.md

 ## To do

 + Finish bot lab: how to search, fix .bot, explain .bot, service name and keys, explain Nuget packages updates on run/build time, how the SDK works to "create the URL with SearchIndexClient".
-+ Content Moderator LAB + data + finished solution
++ Content Moderator LAB + finished solution

 ## Build an intelligent search solution  using Microsoft Azure AI Platform